220 Central Park South: Sales and completion

 Sales began in early 2015; Roth was confident that the units would be sold quickly, despite lackluster sales at One57 nearby.
 As late as that April, there was little publicly-available information on the project, which was still planned to have 93 total apartments.
-By the next month, the building was proposed to contain 118 apartments.
+By the next month, the building was proposed to contain 118 apartments, and construction had just progressed above ground level.
 About a third of the units were already in contract, representing a combined $1.1 billion, even though public sales had not yet started.
+The apartments yet unsold were priced at between $12.25 million and $100 million.
 The large amount of sales activity at the building increased Vornado's stock price greatly.
-That September, Vornado increased its Bank of China loan by $350 million and terminated a commitment for a $500 million mezzanine loan.
-This loan came with an interest rate of 2%, much lower than the rates on loans obtained by the developers of other Billionaires' Row towers.
-Two months later, Vornado received an additional loan for the project, a $750 million unsecured term loan from multiple lenders.
-Half of 220 Central Park South's units were under contract by the end of the third quarter of 2015.
-To impress prospective residents, Roth hired his son Jordan's friend, fashion designer Zac Posen, to design uniforms for the building's staff.